Home > Partners

 USDA Natural Resource Conservation Service, National Soil Quality Team and National Soil Ecology Branch

-Dr. Susan Andrews, Team Leader, National Soil Quality Team, USDA NRCS, East National Technology Support Center, coordinates all aspects of project, with particular emphasis on adaptations of assessment tools and organization of educational materials.
-Is active in soil quality index research and development.
+Dr. Susan Andrews, Ph.D.
+Ecologist Resource Assessment Division USDA-NRCS, coordinated all aspects of project, with particular emphasis on adaptations of assessment tools and organization of educational materials.
+Remains active in soil quality index research and development and is currently working to update the website.

 Dr. Doug Karlen, Soil Scientist, ARS National Soil Tilth Lab, consults on assessment tool performance and contributed to topic-based work sessions on crop production and soil quality.
 Is a national leader in soil quality research and index development.